speedskater/babel-plugin-rewire/README.md

 * 1.0.0-rc-5 Improved support for rewiring JSX-Components.
 Further improved for working in combination with other plugins.
 * 1.0.0-rc-6 Fixed regression which can occur with variable declarators and function expressions.
 Fixed handling of default exports containing nested functions.
 * 1.0.0-rc-7 Added revert function as a return of \__set\__ calls.
+* 1.0.0 Fixed regression with object methods and improved istanbul documentation.

 ## Contributors